SCM Blended Master’s Program

 - MITx MicroMasters® Program in SCM — Performance in each of the 5 courses and the comprehensive final exam.
 However, the committee will not simply admit the candidates with the highest scores.

-- Work Experience — At least 2 years minimum (5+ years is preferred) of work experience in supply chain or a related field.
+- Work Experience — At least 2 years minimum (3-7 years is recommended) of work experience in supply chain or a related field.

 - Letters of Recommendation — Recommendation letters from employers/supervisors and (if possible) a university advisor or relevant professor.